 “The present invention relates to a process for obtaining oleoresin of improved color and pungency from chili, the said process comprising steps of: treating powder or flakes of chili by mixing with a multi enzyme preparation, incubating at a particular range pH, drying the enzyme treated chili powder/flakes to bring down the moisture level of about 5–12%, powdering or pelletizing to a particle size of about 20–30 mesh, soaking and extracting using a mixture of solvent for a period ranging between 1h to 3h; repeating the extraction and pooling the extracts, and concentrating the pooled extract to obtain oleoresin with enriched pungency and color.”
 (4)

-Vegetable powders – I talk about these in depth in the 2018 version of Changing Habits Changing Lives, but briefly these powders are pulverized and micronized.
+Vegetable powders – I talk about these in depth in Lab To Table, but briefly these powders are pulverized and micronized.
 While this may sound harmless, we are eating a food that is completely devoid of any life and, frankly, what’s the point?

 Food acid 296 is malic acid – this occurs in two molecules, the D- and L- forms.
 L-malic acid is a naturally occurring organic acid that is used in the body to derive ATP (adenosine triphosphate, our energy) from food.
 It is found in many fruits and vegetables, especially apples.
 Commercial malic acid is usually a mixture of the two types, synthesised by heating maleic acid with dilute sulphuric acid, under pressure, which can be corrosive.
 Infants and young children should avoid it.
 It is found in potato snacks, confectionery, spaghetti sauce, frozen vegetables, tinned tomatoes.
 (5) (6)

 Yeast extract is approved by the Australian organic standard.
 I’m researching this term and product further at the moment.
-I do write about it in the latest version of Changing Habits Changing Lives, but I’m learning more about it and need to understand it better.
+I do write about it in Lab To Table, but I’m learning more about it and need to understand it better.
 Stay tuned.

 Spice extract is an extract, it is not the spice.
 Following is the abstract and summary of how to create a spice extract: